PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_includes.rst

         .. image:: /images/includes_tutorial/debug_button_panhandler.png
          :width: 800

     The **Debug** view has a section for each snippet that is included in the playlist.
-Each of these section is broken out into the snippet name (blue text), JSON format of what is being loaded, the xpath the configuration will be pushed to (pink text), and then the xml to be pushed (red and black text).
+Each of these sections is broken out into the snippet name (blue text), JSON format of what is being loaded, the xpath the configuration will be pushed to (pink text), and then the xml to be pushed (red and black text).
 An example is shown below for the IronSkillet version tag snippet in the **PAN-OS Alert Only** playlist.